SwimmingChoi/SwimmingChoi/README.md

 ---

 ## 🐳 About Me
-- 💡 Currently working as an AI Engineer at Hanwha General Insurance
+- 💡 I am an LLM researcher and engineer
 - 🎓 M.S. in Artificial Intelligence @ Sungkyunkwan University (2023.02 ~ 2025.02)
 - 🔥 Interested in **LLM**, **AI Safety**, **Value Alignment**, and **RAG**